Disclaimer: This is Untrue.

 *

-"Knights Hospitaller in Wikipedia"
+"Knights Hospitaller on Wikipedia"

 https://en.wikipedia.org/wiki/Knights_Hospitaller

-*On the other hand, Dijon was a village in central-eastern
+*On the other hand, Dijon was a town in east-central France (200 km to the southeast of

-a Christian sect near Dijon to be a monk in 1113 CE.
+joined a Christian sect near Dijon to become a monk in 1113 CE.
+He established an abbey

 *

-"Bernard of Clairvaux in Wikipedia"
+"Bernard of Clairvaux on Wikipedia"

 https://en.wikipedia.org/wiki/Bernard_of_Clairvaux